Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

 ## Timeout

-Timeouts allow you to automatically cancel a coroutine after a specified duration.
-They are useful for stopping operations that take too long, to avoid serving outdated results, mitigate slow connection, or simply free up resources.
+A timeout allows you to automatically cancel a coroutine after a specified duration.
+It is useful for stopping operations that take too long.
+For example, if a request to download a picture from a server times-out, you can choose to retry, or fallback to the local cache.

 To specify a timeout, use the [`withTimeoutOrNull()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/with-timeout-or-null.html) function with a `Duration`: